 Bushaho group is found in Nkuringo tourism sector of Bwindi Impenetrable National Park and is led by the dominant Silverback Bahati.
 Following a number of individual gorilla dispersals from Nkuringo group, a search for their whereabouts was launched in early 2012.
-It was discovered that one of the former silverbacks of Nkuringo group, Bahati who had disappeared earlier was leading a parallel group.
+It was discovered that one of the former Silverbacks of Nkuringo group, Bahati who had disappeared earlier was leading a parallel group.
 Some of the members in this group were former members of Nkuringo group among other non-habituated members.
-What started as a follow-up exercise later led to close monitoring of the behaviour of the parallel group.
+What started as a follow-up exercise later led to close monitoring of the behavior of the parallel group.
 The group was later habituated and named ‘Bushaho’ after the topo-name of the locality where the group forages most.
 Bushaho group is still under habituation.
-The group is currently composed of 11 individuals including; 1 Silverback, 1 blackback, 4 adult females, 2 sub-adult females, and 3 infants.
+The group is currently composed of 10 individuals including 1 Silverback, 1 Blackback, 3 Adult females, 2 Sub-adult females, and 3 Infants.